Humane Association of Warren County

-Once these forms are received, and foster kittens become available, the foster coordinator will contact you.
+Once your form is received, and fosters become available, the foster coordinator will contact you.

 What is required of me as a foster parent?

-Providing a safe, ‘kitten-proofed’ room in your home that contains the kittens’ necessities: food, water, bedding, litter box, toys, etc. You are responsible for ensuring that your kittens receive any scheduled medical treatments on time, are healthy, and well-socialized.
+Provide a safe, loving environment within your home that contains the fosters’ necessities: food, water, bedding, toys, etc. You are responsible for ensuring that your foster(s) receive any scheduled medical treatments on time, are healthy, and well-socialized.

-I found a litter of kittens, Can I foster them through your program?
+I found a homeless pet.
+Can I foster them through your program?

-The foster room needs to be a designated place for your foster kittens to spend the bulk of their time.
+The foster room needs to be a designated place for your foster cat/kittens to spend the bulk of their time.
 HAWC recommends a spare bedroom, den, office, or a large bathroom.
-This room will need to be ‘kitten-proofed’ and have plenty of space for a litter box, food and water dishes, as well as sleep and play areas.
+This room will need to be ‘cat/kitten-proofed’ and have plenty of space for a litter box, food and water dishes, as well as sleep and play areas.

 What supplies do I need to provide myself?

-As foster kittens become available, the foster coordinator will contact you and will then send further information with specifics on arrival and pick-up information.
+As fosters become available, the foster coordinator will contact you and will then send further information with specifics on arrival and pick-up information.

-HAWC may take in young kittens that will need to be bottle-fed.
-If this is the case, we will place the kittens with a foster parent who is experienced at bottle feeding.
-There are times, however, when you may need to provide supplemental bottle-feeding to a nursing kitten who isn’t getting enough to eat.
+HAWC may take in young kittens or puppies that will need to be bottle fed.
+If this is the case, we will place those kittens or puppies with a foster parent who is experienced at bottle feeding.
+There are times, however, when you may need to provide supplemental bottle feeding to a nursing kitten or puppy who isn’t getting enough to eat.

-If people come to my home and want to adopt a kitten what do they do next?
+If people come to my home and want to adopt a foster what do they do next?

 All veterinary care will be provided through the HAWC.
 You are not permitted to seek veterinary care from outside clinics.
 Any visits to outside veterinarians that are not pre-approved will be your financial responsibility!

-What do I do if my own cats get sick?
+What do I do if my own pets become ill?

 Do my resident pets have to be up to date on their vaccines?

-For everyone’s protection and safety, your resident pets are required to be current on vaccines.
-You should contact your veterinarian to find out if your animals are current on vaccines when fostering kittens.
-It is best to check before you bring kittens home.
+For everyone’s protection and safety, your resident pet(s) are required to be current on their vaccines.
+You should contact your veterinarian to find out if your pet(s) are current on vaccines when fostering.
+It is best to check before you bring fosters home.